 The population has declined drastically in recent years, and cats now outnumber residents.
 Every year in September, however, people gather from neighboring communities to participate in a joint athletic meet that brings the quiet island to life.

-Ibukijima is located about 60 km west of Takamatsu and can be reached from Kanonji Port.
-The island rears up from the sea to form a rough tabletop of andesite and granite about 1 km2 in size.
-As the coastline is mainly cliffs, the population of 600 is concentrated at the top.
-The slope extending up from the port is called shinzo-yaburi-zaka, meaning “heart-rending” hill, a name indicative of the arduous climb to the top.
+Ibukijima is located about 60 kilometers west of Takamatsu and can be reached from Kanonji Port.
+The island rears up from the sea to form a rough tabletop of andesite and granite and covers an area of 1.05 square kilometers.
+As the coastline is mainly cliffs, the population of 400 is concentrated at the top.
+The slope extending up from the port is called shinzo-yaburi-zaka, meaning “heart-rending” hill, a name indicative of the steep climb.

-The island’s prosperous fishing industry uses a combination of cast nets, small-scale trawl nets, and fixed shore nets.
-Ibuki Iriko (dried sardine fry), which is processed on the island immediately after being caught, is the most sought after brand in the country.
-The rough and simple Ibukijima dialect fascinates linguists because it is the only dialect in Japan that preserves many expressions and honorifics from the 8th century.
+The island’s prosperous fishing industry uses a combination of cast nets, small-scale trawl nets, and fixed shore nets to catch baby sardines.
+When processed and dried, these become Iriko, an essential ingredient in Japanese soup stock and cuisine.
+Ibuki Iriko, which is processed on the island immediately after being caught, is the most sought after brand in the country.
+Ibukijima is also the only place in Japan where people still use certain elements of the language spoken in 8th century Kyoto, making it a fascinating spot for linguists.